russmatney/dino/docs/addons.md

 logo, but it seemed like a long way to go for ~ 50 lines of gdscript.
 Still, might be a fun project to build up - maybe even make the credits a game, like after super-smash's classic mode.
-# Trolley
+# Trolley (renamed to Trolls.gd)
 For handling controls inputs and remapping.

-Input handling in godot is really simple, but it generally uses strings as inputs, so this is a thing layer to use static function calls instead.
+Input handling in godot is really simple, but it generally uses strings as inputs, so this is a thin layer to use static function calls instead.

 ``` gdscript
 var move_dir = Trolls.move_vector() # a normalized input direction